firstpromoter/fpr-instructions/integrations/php.md

 ## Referral tracking script

-Tracking referrals can be easily done by adding this JavaScript code snippet `fpr("referral",{email: "user-email"}` on the view/template rendered after user signs up or makes the purchase and passing the user email to it.
+Tracking referrals can be easily done by adding this JavaScript code snippet `fpr("referral",{email: "user-email"})` on the view/template rendered after the user signs up or makes the purchase and passing the user's email to it.
-**Make sure it is NOT placed on confirmation or thank you pages where old users can visit again.**
+*Make sure it is NOT placed on confirmation or thank you pages where old users can visit again.*

 ### Vanilla PHP